guilhermegarcia/phonokit/README.md

 # Phonotypst

-A phonology toolkit for Typst, providing IPA transcription with tipa-style input and prosodic structure visualization.
+A phonology toolkit for Typst, providing IPA transcription with tipa-style input, prosodic structure visualization, and IPA charts for vowels and consonants.

 ## Features